 They don't all have the exact same colouration, some are darker and richer in colour, on others the lighter bands have more of a silvery appearance, but they all have the striking stripes.

-Sowing: Sow in February to June or September to October
+Sowing: Sow from February to June or from September to October for over-wintering.

-A short-lived perennial that is often grown as a biennial or an annual, the seed of Malva is best sown in a cold frame in spring or autumn but can also be sown directly where they are to flower.
+A short-lived perennial that is often grown as a biennial or an annual, the seed of Malva is best sown in a cold frame in early spring or in autumn but can also be sown directly where they are to flower.

-Alternatively, sow in late spring into a well raked bed ensuring that the soil is fine and crumbly.
+Alternatively, sow the seeds in late spring into a well raked bed ensuring that the soil is fine and crumbly.
 Scatter the seed, rake lightly and firm down well.
 Keep the seeds moist until germination has occurred and keep the seedlings weeded in early stages.
 When large enough to handle, thin out seedlings to 45cm (18in) apart.

-Malva are not fussy about soil pH, but prefers moist but well-drained or well-drained soil.
-It can tolerate strong winds but not maritime exposure.
-It is a very hardy plant and will tolerate temperatures down to about minus 25°C (-13°F) when it is dormant in the winter.
+A very hardy plant, it will tolerate temperatures down to minus 25°C (-13°F) when it is dormant in the winter.
 The plants are not generally bothered by pests, except for minor slug or snail damage.

 All species in the genus Malva have edible leaves, and these tend to have a mild flavour and a good texture.
 They are common additions to 'wild' salads, the young leaves can eaten raw in salads.
 Leaves can be cooked like spinach or added to soups for their thickening effects and pleasant taste.

 Mallow flowers are a sweet and decorative garnish for deserts.
 Press them lightly into jellies, mousses or puddings or arrange on a frosted cake.

 All mallow flowers press well and are highly prized in floral crafts.
 In the past, the flowers were spread on doorways and woven into garlands or chaplets for celebrating May Day.